muratk5n/thirdwave/en/README.md

 Software companies don't typically spend too much to produce, especially once the core product / platform is mature, likely the case for SF by now.
-But if there are a lot of extra, indirect spending, fluff investments it can take hurt OPM, PM.
+But if there are a lot of extra, indirect spending, fluff investments it can hurt OPM, PM.

 ---